codlin/ndocker/README.md

 Origin:

-Docker networking is a boring job in our daily testing job.
+Docker container network configration is a repetitive job in our daily work.
-We run many contaniers on one server and have to config several interfaces for each container and isolate IPs among them. and when container restarted, all networks are lost.
+We run many contaniers on a server, and configure several interfaces for each container.
+When container restarted, all networks are lost.

-That's why we neet the project.
+so we need a tool to get things done, that'all.